 - Slowly bend forward by relacing your, back and abdominal muscles.

 - Continue as far as possible without rounding your back or raising your thighs from the support pad.
 You should feel a slight stretch in your hamstrings.Hold for a count of one.

 - Return to the start position by contracting your back and abdominal muscles until your body is once again straight.
 Do not arch your back up at the end of the movement.
 Pause and repeat.

 As your strength and flexibility increase, you can hold a weight plate against your chest for extra resistance.

 Related exercises to discover

 Back extensions / hyperextensions is a gym work out exercise that targets lower back and also involves glutes & hip flexors and hamstrings.
 Refer to the illustration and instructions above for how to perform this exercise correctly.
-Bird dogs / alternating reach & kickbacks, semi-supine laying down / constructive rest position and one-arm kettlebell rows are related exercise that target the same muscle groups as back extensions / hyperextensions.
+Stability / swiss / exercise ball back extensions, wide-grip lat pulldowns / pull downs / pullovers and semi-supine laying down / constructive rest position are related exercise that target the same muscle groups as back extensions / hyperextensions.
 Visit our directory for more exercises.

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.